What is sustainability when it comes to your home?

 Having a garden at home can provide many benefits, including fresh produce, exercise, and relaxation.
 A garden can also help you save money on grocery bills since you can grow your own fruits and vegetables.

 Exercising in your garden is a great way to get some fresh air and Vitamin D. Gardening is also a great way to relieve stress and relax.
-If you have a large garden, you can invite friends to help you with the work.
+You can invite friends to help you with the work if you have a large garden.

 Harvesting your own fruits and vegetables can also save money.
 You can grow different vegetables in your garden, including tomatoes, peppers, eggplants, squash, and more.
 You can sell your surplus produce at a farmer’s market or roadside stand if you have a more extensive garden.